Individual & Couples Therapist

 Personal Journey and Clinical Treatment Modalities:

 I am also a mother, a dancer and an immigrant.
-In my practice I draw on all my lived experiences helping clients move toward a more meaningful, conscious, and aligned life.
+In my practice, I draw on all my lived experiences and counseling education.
+So, it is helping clients move toward a more meaningful, conscious, and aligned life.

-Also as a group facilitator I am currently running the DBT group.
+As a group facilitator I am currently running the DBT group.
 More information here!